-In this article, Matthew Burgoyne, head of the Fintech group of McLeod Law, decodes new Canadian Securities Administrators guidance and the implications on token offerings.
+In this article, Matthew Burgoyne, head of McLeod Law's Cryptocurrency & Blockchain group, decodes new Canadian Securities Administrators guidance and the implications on token offerings.

 On June 11, 2018, the Canadian Securities Administrators (the “CSA”) released a new Staff Notice1 on the securities law implications for token offerings (the “Notice”).
 The Notice was published by the CSA partly as a result of inquiries received from companies on the applicability of securities laws to the sale of cryptocurrency coins and so called “utility tokens”.

 In my experience, many in the cryptocurrency community believe there is a distinction between a token which has the characteristics of an equity or debt investment and is thus a ‘security token’ and a token which has some utility or functionality on a constructed or to be constructed online platform, a so called ‘utility token’.

 There is confusion on whether Canadian securities laws apply to the latter ‘utility tokens’.
 To add to the confusion, over the last few years several major law firms in the U.S. have advocated the use of the “Simple Agreement for Future Tokens” (or “SAFT”).
 Essentially, the SAFT is a concept that involves the sale of a security at the first stage to fund the development of an online platform.
 The online platform will utilize a token in some way, for example by allowing users to buy goods and services on the platform with the tokens.
 Once the online platform has been completed, a second stage sale will occur, which involves a sale of the tokens which can be used in some fashion on the platform.
 Proponents of the SAFT argue that this second stage token offering is really a sale of a consumptive good, and not a traditional investment, and therefore securities laws should not apply or do not apply.

 The CSA wanted to clear the air on both issues: